Medical Physics

 M91 MedPhys 506 Radiation Oncology Physics

 This course is designed to build on the concept of radiation dosimetry techniques and bring them into the clinical realm.
 The students will learn clinical applications of radiation dose measurements as used in radiation therapy for the treatment of cancer.
-Ionizing-radiation-producing devices such as external beam, brachytherapy, protons and charged particles, imaging modalities, simulation, radiation delivery, treatment verification imaging, quality assurance, motion management, and image-guided techniques will be the major focus.
-Prerequisites: Radiological Physics and Dosimetry; permission of the program director.
+Ionizing radiation producing devices such as external beam, brachytherapy, protons and charged particles, imaging modalities, simulation, radiation delivery, treatment verification imaging, quality assurance, motion management and image-guided techniques will be the major focus.
+Prerequisite: MP502; Permission of the program director.

 Credit 3 units.